 You may just think of it as an East Indian sheet pan coconut cake that uses only egg whites, but this East Indian dessert, like many others, also has its origins in Portuguese Cuisine and it is quite similar to Bol De Coc or the traditional Coconut cake.

-The thali sweet was often added to the palghan that East Indians sent to each other at weddings.
+The thali sweet was often added to the palghan that East Indians sent to each other at weddings, and featured in the pass pass kar ceremony.

 There are other East Indian coconut cakes with a slight twist in the ingredients that I still need to write about – the Bol De Portugal, Bol De Rai, Bol De Marie, Bol De Gram, and also Bol Lucrecia.
 Sis says she doesn’t mind if anyone else bakes them and sends us a post about them too!